 Events require brief profiles about speakers.
 Here’s my default for when those requests come in.

 You can download this picture of me for any event pages.

-Matt loves working with technology communities to develop products and content that invite delightful engagement.
-He’s a serial podcaster, best known for the Geek Whisperers podcast, is on the board of the Influence Marketing Council, co-maintains the DevRel Collective, and often shares his thoughts on Twitter and GitHub @mbbroberg.
+Matt is a maintainer and contributor in the Kubernetes and CHAOSS communities.
+He is a serial podcaster, best known for the Geek Whisperers podcast, co-built the the DevRel Collective, and often shares his thoughts on Twitter and GitHub @mbbroberg.
 He’s also a fan of tattoos and cats, though remains unsure of Schrödinger’s.